-The NAHL Standings will be frozen on Sunday, February 5th at 5:00pm (central).
+The NAHL Standings will be frozen on Monday, February 5th.
 Teams will then be seeded within their division based on win percentage.
-The #1 seeded team in each division will send 5 players; the #2 seeded team will send 4 players, the # 3, #4 and #5 seeded teams will send 2 or 3 players; and teams seeded 6th and 7th (South) will send 2 players.
-The NAHL will select one Wild Card player to participate on Team East.
+The #1 seeded team in each division will send 5 players; the #2 seeded team will send 4 players, the # 3, #4 and #5 seeded teams will send 2 or 3 players; and teams seeded 6th will send 2 players.
+The NAHL will select three Wild Card players to participate on Team East.

 The head coach of the team with the best winning percentage in each division as of February 5th shall serve as the head coach for that division's Top Prospects team.
 The head coach with the second best winning percentage in each division shall serve as the assistant coach for that division's Top Prospects team.
 Nomination forms will be emailed out to all NAHL Head Coaches.
 Each Head Coach must submit the names of 3 forwards, 2 defensemen, and 1 goalie from their rosters for consideration for the Top Prospect Tournament.